johanneslepsius/u09-weather-app/README.md

 A simple weather app, built with React (and a teeny tiny bit of PHP), using the openweathermap API.
 I made this for a good friend of mine, a metalhead and master of puns who gave me the ideas for this theme.
-(He describes his music as true and cult, therefore the name - true and kallt)
+(He describes his music as true and cult, therefore the name - true and kallt).

+Try it out on https://tak-frontend.herokuapp.com/

 ## Try it